TopoMojo: Building Virtual Labs

 We recommend having a persistent/shared network available to all TopoMojo workspaces/gamespaces.
 The administrator defines a persistent/shared network at the time they deploy the TopoMojo API.

-For example, you could create a persistent/shared network that provides internet access to all TopoMojo VMs that specify the network name. bridge-net typically signifies bridging the traditionally isolated TopoMojo VM to the internet.
+For example, you could create a persistent/shared network that provides internet access to TopoMojo VMs connected to the network named bridge-net.

-Use the Pod__Vlan__Reservations environment variable to define the name of a persistent/shared network.
-See screen print 1 below.
+Use the Pod**Vlan**Reservations environment variable to define the name of a persistent/shared network.

 A note about bridge-net